mavlink/mavlink-devguide/en/mavgen_c/README.md

 > **Tip** Individual message definitions are pulled in when you call `#include <mavlink.h>`, so you don't need to include these separately.

-The main decoding function has the signature format `mavlink_msg_<message_name>_decode()`, and decodes the whole message into a C struct (with fields mapping to the original XML message definition).
+The most useful decoding function is named with the format **mavlink\_msg\_*message_name*\_decode()**, and extracts the whole payload into a C struct (with fields mapping to the original XML message definition).
-There are also separate decoder functions to get the values of individual fields.
+There are also separate decoder functions to just get the values of individual fields.

 For example, the common message [GLOBAL_POSITION_INT](../messages/common.md#GLOBAL_POSITION_INT) is generated to [common/mavlink_msg_global_position_int.h](https://github.com/mavlink/c_library_v2/blob/master/common/mavlink_msg_global_position_int.h), and contains the following definitions: